baosiek/tchumyt-yofy/README.md

 ## Project Overview

 This project aims to develop, train, and deploy a Large Language Model (LLM) from scratch.
 This involves creating a natural language processing (NLP) model capable of understanding and generating human-like text based on a diverse corpus of data.
-The project follows a comprehensive pipeline, covering model development, testing, training, evaluation, and production
+The project follows a comprehensive pipeline, covering model development, testing, training, evaluation, and production.